 I was also interviewed for DNA newspaper and featured in other media as well.

-My first visit to Madhya Pradesh happened when I was invited by Pugdundee Safaris for a week to explore the jungles of Kanha & Bandhavgarh.
+My first visit to Madhya Pradesh happened when I went for a week to explore the jungles of Kanha & Bandhavgarh.
 I chose to spend the entire time only in Kanha instead of rushing from one place to another.
 It was my first official week long wildlife experience.
 The Tiger welcomed me on the first day itself!

 It was an honor to be chosen, along with another person from Delhi, to fly to Malaysia to cover the famous Ramadan festival for a week.
 Bazaars, cooking classes, walking food tours and what not greeted us.
 I can never cease to love mouth watering Malaysian food.